 Q2 2026 Outlook: Will Anthropic Cut Prices?

-As of early April 2026, Anthropic has not announced any upcoming pricing changes.
+As of April 9, 2026, Anthropic has not announced any upcoming pricing changes.
 Industry analysts expect Anthropic to hold current rates through at least mid-2026, based on three factors:

-The pricing gap between Anthropic and competitors has widened significantly in 2026:
+The pricing gap between Anthropic and competitors has widened significantly in 2026.
+Here's how every major model stacks up across three tiers: frontier, mid-range, and budget.

 Blended cost = 500K input + 500K output tokens.